richparker718/fall-2022-ethics-work-DrydenArt/weekly_ethicacy/resources.md

 - Environmentally, AI image processing demands an enormous amount of energy consumption to the extent where a person couldn't run this technology currently from a home computer.
 As this technology advances, we will see issues arise around energy demands of this type of image generation.
 Resource: https://computingwithinlimits.org/2022/papers/limits22-final-Jaaskelainen.pdf

-## AI in the Arts is a GOOD THING:
+## When AI in the Arts is a GOOD THING:
 Pros:
 Pushback from Watchdogs (successful demands, social awareness), Social Backlash (pressure on companies to drop/apologize), Major Company Response (cancellation, apology)
 Resources: